 • If the bank finds that there was indeed an error or unauthorized transaction, the provisional credit becomes permanent.

-• If the bank determines that there was no error, they will remove the provisional credit and restore the transaction status to what it originally was.
+• If the bank determines that there was no error or fraud, they will remove the provisional credit (take the money back that they originally credited to cover the amount in question) and restore the transaction status to what it originally was.

 In essence, provisional credit acts as a financial safety net, providing peace of mind while the bank verifies the details of your dispute.